ZCW-Java8-1/BlueJ.NaiveTicket/README.md

 * Use `getBalance` to check that the machine has a record of the amount inserted.
 	* You can insert several separate amounts of money into the machine, just like you might insert multiple coins or notes into a real machine.
 Try inserting the exact amount required for a ticket.
 As this is a simple machine, a ticket will not be issued automatically, so once you have inserted enough money, call the `printTicket` method.
 A facsimile ticket should be printed in the BlueJ terminal window.

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+A higher value

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.